zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/docs/algorithms/heuristic_miner.md

 # Heuristic Miner

 The heuristic miner is a simple, and effective process mining algorithm.
-It considers the frequencies of events and sequences when constructing the process model and focuses on the most common paths in the process while removing infrequent ones.
+It considers the frequencies of events and directly-follows relations during the creation of the process model, and focuses on the most common paths in the process while removing infrequent ones.
 Different metrics are used to remove connections and events from the process model.

-The Algorithm creates a directly-follows graph and stores it as a succession matrix.
-The different metrics are used to find infrequent nodes and edges and these are discarded.
+The algorithm creates a directly-follows graph and stores it as a succession matrix.
+The different metrics are used to find infrequent nodes and edges, which are then discarded.

 ## Metrics